 - Hardware Provisioning: recommendations for cluster hardware

-- Building Spark with Maven: build Spark using the Maven system
+- Building Spark: build Spark using the Maven system

 - Contributing to Spark